OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/event-statement.md

 ```

 > [!NOTE]
 > You can declare event arguments just as you do arguments of procedures, with the following exceptions: events cannot have named arguments, **Optional** arguments, or **ParamArray** arguments.
-Events do not have return values.
+Events don't have return values.

 ## Example